nest/nest-extension-module/README.rst

 .. attention::

-   Please note that the code in this repository will not work with NEST versions that came before version 3.9.
+   Please note that the code in this repository will not work with NEST versions earlier than NEST 3.10.
 The extension module is generally kept adapted and up-to-date with the NEST ``master`` branch on https://github.com/nest/nest-simulator as well as the latest NEST release (starting from 3.9).